GovTechSG/techpass-user-docs/docs/verify-passwordless.md

 # Verify Passwordless Setup

-This article guides you on how to verify that the passwordless sign-in setup is completed.
+This article guides you on how to verify that passwordless sign-in is set up correctly.

 ## Audience

-Users with `@techpass.gov.sg` accounts and have setup passwordless sign-in.
+Users with `@techpass.gov.sg` accounts who have set up passwordless sign-in.

 ## Step 1: Open My Account in TechPass Portal